Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Conficker worm definition

-The Conficker worm spread on the internet by hackers exploiting a vulnerability in-network service on the Windows operating systems that were available at that time, including Windows 2000, Windows XP, Windows Vista, Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2 Beta systems.
+The Conficker worm first appeared in 2008 and spread via a vulnerability in-network service on the Windows operating systems, including Windows 2000, Windows XP, Windows Vista, Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2 Beta systems.

 Common signs of a Conficker worm infection